Physics-50/Module-2/docs/week1.md

 In addition to the angle of the diffraction grating that you just explored, we have identified several other potential sources of uncertainty in $$x$$, listed below:

 1. Distance from laser to diffraction grating (keeping the diffraction grating fixed in place, moving the laser).
-Range: ±10 cm.
+Range: ±1 cm.

 2. The value of the diffraction spacing $$d$$ is also a parameter we can "wiggle," in a slightly less obvious way.
 Each diffraction grating could have manufacturing defects that cause $$d$$ to be slightly off from the stated value.
 We can explore this possibility by measuring $$x$$ at three positions on one diffraction grating.
 This is just exploratory so you do not need to record the exact position you use on the grating; just take one measurement with the beam passing through the left side of the grating, one through the center and one to the right.
 You can adjust the position of the grating by sliding it in its holder - remember to only touch the grating by the cardboard edge.

 3. The distance $$L$$ between the grating and the screen is something we will be systematically varying later in Module 2, so that we can ultimately find the wavelength.
 But each time we set the value of $$L$$, we can only do so with some imprecision.
-Set <em>L</em> = 60 cm and then vary <em>L</em> over a range of ±0.5 cm.
+Set <em>L</em> = 60 cm and then vary <em>L</em> over a range of ±1 cm.

 For each of the four potential sources of uncertainty listed above (the angle of the diffraction grating, plus the three listed above), wiggle the parameter over the suggested range and record the variation in $$x$$.
 Since this is just an exploratory wiggling of parameters, you do not need to perform repeated trials of these tests.
 You only need to collect 3 data points --- one at either end of the suggested range and one in the middle.
-It should take you about 15 minutes to wiggle all the parameters and record these single-shot measurements.
+It should take you a total of about 15 minutes to wiggle all the parameters and record these single-shot measurements.

 **The takeaway from this parameter-wiggling exercise is that the parameters that cause a larger variation in $$x$$ should be reset before each $$x$$ measurement.
 The ones that don't make much difference in $$x$$ do not need to be reset.**